AndyObtiva/glimmer-dsl-libui/README.md

 In general, it is recommended to use declarative stable paths whenever feasible since they require less code and simpler maintenance.
 But, in more advanced cases, semi-declarative dynamic paths could be used instead, especially if there are thousands of dynamic paths that need maximum performance and low memory footprint.

 #### Area Listeners

+`area` supports a number of keyboard and mouse listeners to enable observing the control for user interaction to execute some logic.

+The same listeners can be nested directly under `area` shapes like `rectangle` and `circle`, and [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) will automatically detect when the mouse lands within those shapes to constrain triggering the listeners by the shape regions.

 `area` supported listeners are:
 - `on_key_event {|area_key_event| ...}`: general catch-all key event (recommend using fine-grained key events below instead)